 We can get the experts, such as forensic accountants, to delve into your asset concealment issue.

-At Siegel & Kaufman, P.C., our comprehensive experience includes working with many high-asset divorces that involve nonworking spouses who will need to rely on their divorce settlement in the future.
+At Siegel, Colin & Kaufman, our comprehensive experience includes working with many high-asset divorces that involve nonworking spouses who will need to rely on their divorce settlement in the future.

-Our locally known and respected attorneys at Siegel & Kaufman, P.C., always put our clients first.
+Our locally known and respected attorneys at Siegel, Colin & Kaufman always put our clients first.
 You may schedule a consultation with a lawyer by emailing us or by calling 203-326-5145.
 Our flexible office hours in Stamford are another sign of our commitment to serving you.